Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ## Alternate considerations

-* If the user should be presented with supported or known values to choose from, consider one of the following:
+* If the user should be presented with a list of supported or known values to choose from, consider one of the following:

   * [Dropdown select](https://booster.zywave.dev/design-system/components/dropdown-selects/)
   * [Dropdown multi-select](https://booster.zywave.dev/design-system/components/dropdown-multi-selects/)